Porter’s Stables, Part 2

 Two weeks later, on Friday the 13th of December, 1895, the proud-gaited old mare did show up at Ingleside Race Track and at ten-years-old looked as young and well-conditioned as she ever did.
 Geraldine was led from the paddock after the bugle had called the horses to the post wearing the colors of George Rose.
 Doggett was on her back.
 She was marked at 50 to 1 odds against her at first which was adjusted to 30 to 1 by post time.
 In her day Geraldine was a phenomenally fast breaker under the flag system that prevailed on all tracks in America before the introduction of the starting gate.

-Geraldine would spend her last years at the breeding farm of a friend of both the Ashes and the Crockers, sugar magnate Adolph Spreckels.
+Geraldine would spend her last years at the breeding farm of Adolph Spreckels.
 There Geraldine foaled a filly by St. Carlo, who was sired by British champion racehorse St. Blaise, winner of the Derby.
 She was named Geraldyn.
 The filly was presented as a gift to superstar actress Edna Wallace Hopper (a good friend of Amy Crocker) who won a fortune on her at Saratoga in the summer of 1901.

-Porter Ashe made a career shift and in 1898 ran for state senator.
-He won by 25 votes (he later ran for the U.S. Congress and lost handily).
+Porter Ashe made a career shift and in 1898 ran for state senator as a Democrat.
+He edged out his competitor winning by 25 votes (he later ran for the U.S. Congress and lost handily).
 On March 1, 1900 Geraldine died.
 Her newly born foal by Crighton died at the same time.
 When Porter was told of her death he had a hard time to keep from breaking into tears.
 He sighed to the reporters, “I feel so badly I wish you would excuse me from talking about her.
 Old Geraldine was one of the best friends I ever had.”